Simon-code2077/rustlantis/README.md

 let prefix = default_path(&builder.config.prefix, "path/to/install");
 let sysconfdir = prefix.join(default_path(&builder.config.sysconfdir, "path/to/etc"));
 # Build the rustc bins
+cd path/to/rust-nightly
 ./x build && ./x install
+# It usually takes 1 hour and 50GB storage to install
 # Run the coverage measurement
 # Don't forget to change the path in bash script to your own path
 ./cov.sh